awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-event-reference-insight-details.md

   **Optional:** False
 + **`insightContext`** \-

-  Information about the AWS tools \(called *user agents*\), IAM users and roles \(called *user identities*\), and error codes associated with the events that were analyzed to generate the Insights event\.
-This element also includes statistics showing how the unusual activity in an Insights event compares to *baseline*, or normal activity\.
+  Information about the AWS tools \(called *user agents*\), IAM users and roles \(called *user identities*\), and error codes associated with the events that CloudTrail analyzed to generate the Insights event\.
+This element also includes statistics that show how the unusual activity in an Insights event compares to *baseline*, or normal, activity\.

   **Since:** 1\.07